Please check both this page and syllabus every week; they will keep being

 interstellar after this passage through the inner Solar System.

-As indicated above, this course deals with the origin, structure and lives of planets, the latter both in our solar and the other (extrasolar) planetary systems.
-In fact, we know 100s more of the latter kind, although not so intimately.
+As indicated there, this course deals with the origin, structure and lives of planets, both in our solar and the other (extrasolar) planetary systems.
+In fact, we know many more of the latter kind, although not so intimately.
 Starting from basic physical principles and utilizing mathematics as a language, we will build a basic understanding of how planets form, function, and evolve.
 We will confront the presented theories with assorted observational facts, including some of the newest discoveries.
-Yet we put emphasis not on the observational but the theoretical and conceptual astrophysical aspects of such current issues as: mechanisms of formation of the solar and extrasolar planetary systems, physics of dusty circumstellar disks etc. At the end of the course, we will consider basic astrobiology issues such as our chances to meet extraterrestrial civilizations.
+Yet we put emphasis not on the observational but the theoretical and conceptual astrophysical aspects of such current issues as: mechanisms of formation of the solar and extrasolar planetary systems, physics of dusty circumstellar disks etc. At the end of the course, we will consider some basic astrobiology issues.

 "Fundamental Planetary Science: Physics, Chemistry and Habitability"